ManushiM/CartoCamp_Workshops/README.md

 * Understanding Data Binding, Path and Transformations
 * Going through code to build these [charts](https://manushim.github.io/CartoCamp_Workshops/Workshop2_May2017/code/staticCharts)
 * Going through code to build this bike route D3 [animation](https://manushim.github.io/CartoCamp_Workshops/Workshop2_May2017/code/citibike_animation) based on trip id.

+The html code for the charts and the animation are in the 'code' folder.
+And data used to build the bike route animation is in the 'data' folder.

+In order to run these scripts on your own computer, clone this repository and follow the 'NOTE' at the bottom of the [tutorial notebook](https://github.com/ManushiM/CartoCamp_Workshops/blob/master/Workshop2_May2017/CartoCamp_D3.ipynb).